-For more information on this website about giving to our 50th, just click on “Giving” in the top navigation bar, or click this link http://williams68.org/giving-back-to-williams/ to go directly to that section.
+For more information on this website about giving to our 50th, just click on “Giving” in the footer to go directly to that section.

 Confident, Convincing, and Completely Mistaken: The Psychology of Eyewitness Misidentification, Laura Smalarz, Assistant Professor of Psychology

 How many times have you seen a police lineup on TV?
 Maybe some of our classmates have seen one in real life.
 With luck, none of us have been in one as the “perp.”
 Professor Smalarz shared disturbing research, made real with interactive audience exercises, that pointed out flaws in our memory mechanism.
 Chilling specifics convinced the audience how incredibly wrong memory can be when a witness points out, with “confidence,” an alleged perpetrator.

 Professor Smalarz contrasted the widely accepted (but woefully inadequate) analogy of human memory as a video camera: simply access the “disk” in the mind and playback the memory.
 A more current and cogent view is the “trace evidence” analogy—witnessing an incident will leave trace evidence in the brain, subject to contamination and distortion.